survivejs/maintenance-book/manuscript/code-quality/05-dependencies.md

 T> `npm ls`, and more specifically `npm ls <package name>`, allow you to figure out which versions you have installed. `npm ls -g` performs a similar lookup against the globally installed packages.

-T> [dont-break](https://www.npmjs.com/package/dont-break) allows you to run the unit tests of dependent projects against your current code to see if it breaks anything.
-Sometimes it's possible to overlook a use case that is not a part of the public API even and break a dependency.

 ## Conclusion

 TODO